acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 ## Schema

-Next, we'll talk about the schema of artifact files.
+Next, we'll look at the schema of artifact files.
 Also take a look at the [best practices]({{< ref "docs/contributing/best-practices.md" >}}) section for more information on how to fill out these fields.